SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition to the exhibits that you will see, there is also a special archive which has documents and information that you are welcome to access.

-They are by appointment only, and limited in time, so make sure to plan ahead and check to see if they have openings during your stay here.
+Archive access is by appointment only, and limited in time, so make sure to plan ahead and check to see if they have openings during your stay here.

-More on visiting this small, but powerful museum.
+>> More on visiting this small, but powerful museum

 These are just a few of my favorite bars and restaurants in Eureka Valley in San Francisco.